phthom/icpmn320/3-NFS.md

 /data remoteip(rw,async,no_root_squash)
 ```

 Where /data is your shared directory and remoteip is the ip address of your kubernetes nodes.
-You need to add all the ip addresses (and options) for **all members (nodes)** in the cluster in a **row**.
+You need to add all the ip addresses (and options) for **all workers** in the cluster in a **row**.

 For example :